OppositeNor/white-bird-engine-core/README.md

 # White Bird Engine

+**Note: This repo is only the core layer of the engine.
+The full engine is still under development.**

 > A free game engine built for rhythm game development.
 >
 > Licensed under [Apache License Version 2.0](https://github.com/OppositeNor/white-bird-engine/blob/main/LICENSE).